 • Line a baking sheet with waxed paper and set aside.

-• One at a time, drop your peanut butter balls into the melted chocolate.
-Lift the ball out of the chocolate with a fork and then transfer it to the waxed paper.
+• Dip each peanut butter ball into the melted chocolate, then lift it out with a fork and place it back onto the waxed paper.

 Recipe Video